alphazero/passgen/README.md

 * **Special Characters** - any of the basic policies, minus the all inclusive **Printable** policy -- can be augmented with specifying a string consisting of candidate "special characters". (*Note that per your command line shell, you may need to suitably escape the special character string.*)

       ex: ]06.8!2[699/][6[61\0 -- given Numeric policy with ".[]!\/" special characters spec.

+* **No repeated seequences** - any of the basic policies can be augmented with specifying a non-reptition of password character sequences. (*Note that while some authorized domains specify this behavior, the use of non-repeated flag reduces the space of possible passwords.*)

+      ex: 14356954843130739693 -- given Numeric policy with no reptition constraint.

 ##usage